 Mix & Match Furniture

 Pieces like Japanese low tables (called chabudai), woven Scandinavian chairs, tatami chairs, straight-backed couches, and Mid-Century Modern furniture can be mixed to achieve the cohesive, hybrid look the Japandi trend is known for.
 The beauty of Japandi furniture is in the feelings it creates—comfort, function, and elegance are valued over complex, ornate aesthetics in this design.
 Make sure not to overfill and clutter rooms with furniture.
-Achieving the Japandi look is often about what you leave out, not just what you put in.
+Achieving this popular design trend and a natural Japandi look is often about what you leave out, not just what you put in.

 Add Potted Plants